On the stability and ergodicity of adaptive scaling Metropolis algorithms: Introduction

 So called adaptive MCMC algorithms have gained popularity since the seminal work of Haario, Saksman, and Tamminen \cite{saksman-am}.
 Several other such algorithms have been proposed after Andrieu and Robert \cite{andrieu-robert} noticed the connection between Robbins-Monro stochastic approximation and adaptive MCMC \cite{andrieu-moulines,atchade-rosenthal,roberts-rosenthal,roberts-rosenthal-examples,andrieu-thoms}.
-The Adaptive Scaling Metropolis (ASM) algorithm considered in this paper optimises the scaling of the proposal distribution adaptively, based on the observed acceptance probability.
-Namely, in the step (S\ref{item:proposal-step}) of the above algorithm, the constant $\theta$ is replaced with a random variable $\theta_{n-1}$ set initially to $\theta_1 > 0$ and for $n\ge 2$ defined recursively through \begin{enumerate}[(S1)] {\value{saveenum}} \item $\log \theta_n = \log \theta_{n-1} + \eta_n (\alpha_n - \alpha^*)$ \end{enumerate} where $\alpha^*$ is the desired mean acceptance probability, for example $\alpha^*=0.234$, and $(\eta_n)_{n\ge 2}$ is a sequence of adaptation step sizes decaying to zero.
+The adaptive scaling Metropolis (ASM) algorithm optimises the scaling $\theta>0$ of the proposal distribution adaptively, based on the observed acceptance probability.
+Namely, in the step (S\ref{item:proposal-step}) of the above algorithm, the constant $\theta$ is replaced, for example, with $\theta_{n-1}\defeq e^{S_{n-1}}$ where $(S_n)_{n\ge 1}$ are random variables with $S_1\equiv s_1\in\R$ and for $n\ge 2$ defined recursively as follows \begin{enumerate}[(S1)] {\value{saveenum}} \item $S_n = S_{n-1} + \eta_n (\alpha_n - \alpha^*)$ \end{enumerate} where the parameter $\alpha^*$ determines the desired mean acceptance probability, often $0.234$, and $(\eta_n)_{n\ge 2}$ is a sequence of positive adaptation step sizes decaying to zero.

 A similar random walk Metropolis algorithm with adaptive scaling was actually proposed over a decade ago by Gilks, Roberts and Sahu \cite{gilks-roberts-sahu}.
 Their approach differed from the ASM approach so that the adaptation was performed only at particular regeneration times, which may occur infrequently or may be difficult to identify in practice.
-The ASM algorithm presented above has been proposed earlier by several authors \cite{andrieu-robert,atchade-rosenthal, roberts-rosenthal-examples}, perhaps with a slightly different update formula (S\ref{item:adapt-theta}).
+The ASM algorithm presented above has been proposed earlier by several authors \cite{andrieu-robert,atchade-rosenthal, roberts-rosenthal-examples}, with a slightly different update formula (S\ref{item:adapt-theta}).
 The exact form of (S\ref{item:adapt-theta}) was used by \cite{atchade-fort,andrieu-thoms}.
 The crucial difference of the present paper compared to the earlier works is that the algorithm does not involve any additional constraints on $\theta_n$.
+This difference is chiefly a theoretical advance, as discussed below.
+Therefore, no empirical studies of the performance of the algorithms are included in the paper.